Political economy of finance, debt and development

 This module is based on three-hour weekly seminars, and there are no tutorials since these sessions are integrated into each week’s seminar.
 Each seminar is organized around a question, for example, why is money important, why is the US important, why are capital controls important, and so on.
 The seminars are then collectively driven (student discussion and participation) around understanding and answering that question based on the module readings, in-class discussion, videos, and so on.
 As such, students wishing to take this module must be prepared to come and to actively participate in each and every seminar because we will not be following a traditional lecture format.
 It is also important to know that in your essay assignment you will take the ideas from one of the week’s topics and apply it to a real world problem of finance, debt, and development in emerging capitalism today.
 The written form will NOT be that of a standard essay, but rather of a piece of personal writing for a magazine, official statement, letter to the editor, journal entry, or something similar.
 In the script, you must take the vantage point of an actor involved in the real world problem of finance.
 The assignment, nonetheless, requires that you be both rigorous in your research and application of ideas but also creative in their presentation.

 Objectives and learning outcomes of the course

-At the end of this course a student should be able to demonstrate:
+At the end of this module a student should be able to demonstrate: